Relating Wigner's Friend Scenarios to Nonclassical Causal Compatibility, Monogamy Relations, and Fine Tuning: LF no-go theorem as a nonclassical causal marginal problem

 \subsection{LF inequalities are nonclassical causal compatibility inequalities}

-Now, we demonstrate how and why the LF no-go theorem can be \emph{exactly} cast as a causal marginal problem relative to the LF DAG, meaning that the formulation of the no-go theorem using the LF DAG does not lose or gain any constraints on operational data than what was already in the original formulation of the LF no-go theorem \cite{bongStrong2020}.
+Now, we demonstrate how and why the statistical marginal problem of the LF no-go theorem, as introduced in Sec.~\ref{sec_mr}, can be \emph{exactly} cast as a causal marginal problem relative to the LF DAG, meaning that the formulation of the no-go theorem using the LF DAG does not lose or gain any constraints on operational data than what was already in the original formulation of the LF no-go theorem \cite{bongStrong2020}.

-First, we proof that LF inequalities are causal compatibility inequalities under $d$-sep causal modeling. \begin{theorem}[No-go---LF DAG] No $d$-sep causal model with the LF DAG (Fig.~\ref{fig_LF}) can explain any violation of LF monogamy relations, including LF inequalities. \end{theorem} \begin{proof} The LF DAG has the following $d$-separation relations:
+First, we prove that LF inequalities are causal compatibility inequalities under $d$-sep causal modeling. \begin{theorem}[No-go---LF DAG] No $d$-sep causal model with the LF DAG (Fig.~\ref{fig_LF}) can explain any violation of LF monogamy relations, including LF inequalities. \end{theorem} \begin{proof} The LF DAG has the following $d$-separation relations:

-By the $d$-separation rule, Eq.~\eqref{eq_dLA} demands the conditional independence relations of Eqs.~\eqref{eq_LA} to hold for any distribution $d$-sep-compatible with $\mathcal{G}$, such a distribution must satisfy the LF monogamy relations by Def.~\ref{def_statMR}. \end{proof}
+By the $d$-separation rule, Eq.~\eqref{eq_dLA} demands the conditional independence relations of Eqs.~\eqref{eq_LA} to hold for any distribution $d$-sep-compatible with $\mathcal{G}$.
+But such a distribution must satisfy the LF monogamy relations, by Def.~\ref{def_statMR}. \end{proof}

-Theorem~\ref{thm_LF_DAG} is a formulation of the LF no-go theorem from the perspective of a causal marginal problem, which is a special case of causal compatibility problem.
-Furthermore, the following theorem implies that such a perspective with the LF DAG does not impose any extra constraints on $\{P(ab|xy), P(ac|x{=}1)\}$ beyond those from the statistical marginal problem in Def.~\ref{def_statMR}. \begin{theorem} The \emph{only} constraints on the set of probability distributions $\{P(ab|xy), P(ac|x{=}1)\}$ that are GPT-compatible with the LF DAG are the LF monogamy relations and the no-signaling relations between Alice and Bob, i.e.,
+Theorem~\ref{thm_LF_DAG} is a formulation of the LF no-go theorem from the perspective of a causal marginal problem, which is a special case of a causal compatibility problem.
+Furthermore, the following theorem implies that such a perspective with the LF DAG does not impose any extra constraints on $\{P(ab|xy), P(ac|x{=}1)\}$ beyond those from the statistical marginal problem in Def.~\ref{def_statMR}.
+This theorem is stated in terms of GPT causal models, thus showing that there are no extra constraints even when we consider only GPT-compatibility (instead of the more general $d$-sep-compatibility). \begin{theorem} The \emph{only} constraints on the sets of probability distributions $\{P(ab|xy), P(ac|x{=}1)\}$ that are GPT-compatible with the LF DAG are the LF monogamy relations. \end{theorem}